The Cost of Greek Life on Campus: Pros and Cons of Joining a Sorority or Fraternity

 First, let’s get a few things straight.

-Now let’s get down to business: the pros and cons of Greek life.
+Now let’s get down to business: the pros and cons of joining a sorority or fraternity.

-Perks of joining a sorority or fraternity
+Benefits of joining a sorority or fraternity

 Community on Campus